Brady outduels Heinicke, leads Buccaneers past Washington

 LANDOVER, Md.
 (AP) — New team, same swashbuckling playoff success for Tom Brady.

-Brady threw for 381 yards and two touchdowns to lead the Tampa Bay Buccaneers past Washington 31-23 in their NFC wild-card game Saturday night for their first playoff victory since 2002.
+Brady threw for 381 yards and two touchdowns to lead the Tampa Bay Buccaneers past Washington 31-23 in their NFC wild-card game Saturday night for their first playoff victory since the 2002 season.
+Brady was critical of his play and the offense’s performance in the red zone but relished picking up his 31st career postseason win.

+“Certainly a lot to improve on, but great to get a win,” said Brady, who was 22 of 40 passing.
+“If you could win 100-0, it’s going to be the same result in the end.
+You’d love to play great every game.
+I think it’s good to win and advance.”

-In his 42nd postseason start and first not in a New England Patriots uniform, Brady made the most of a lack of pressure to carve up the NFL’s second-ranked defense on 22 of 40 passing.
+In his 42nd postseason start and first not in a New England Patriots uniform, Brady made the most of a lack of early pressure to build a lead against the NFL’s second-ranked defense that held up.

+“He is a fighter, he plays hard, works hard and studies hard, and he is the man for the job,” Buccaneers running back Leonard Fournette said.

-He had to outduel Washington’s Taylor Heinicke, who had a breakout performance in just his second pro start and first in the playoffs in place of injured starter Alex Smith.
+Brady had to outduel Washington’s Taylor Heinicke, who had a breakout performance in just his second pro start and first in the playoffs in place of injured starter Alex Smith.
 Heinicke — signed in early December to the practice squad — ran for 46 yards and a touchdown and threw for 306 yards and a score.

+“He almost beat us with his legs,” Tampa Bay coach Bruce Arians said.
+“He was very elusive.
+We knew he was going to scramble around, there was going to be bootlegs and scrambles.
+We were really hoping for Alex because we knew that part of the game wasn’t going to be in there.”

+But Heinicke wasn’t enough to overcome Brady’s off-and-on brilliance.
 While Bill Belichick and the Patriots watch from home with their playoff streak snapped at 11 following a 7-9 season, Brady has the opportunity to play in another Super Bowl — in his new home stadium.

+“We’re thrilled with the win,” Buccaneers tight end Cameron Brate said.
+“I hate to say that we’re relieved, but at this point we’re just pumped we got the win.
+No matter how ugly it was, no matter how many mistakes we made, a win’s a win this time of year.”

 The Buccaneers await the result of Chicago at New Orleans on Sunday to see if they’ll be visiting Drew Brees and the Saints or host the Los Angeles Rams next weekend.
 They’d need a Bears upset to play at home in the divisional round.

-There’s not much slowing Brady, who at 43 years, 159 days passed George Blanda as the oldest player to throw a TD pass in a playoff game.
+Age doesn’t seem to matter much to Brady, who at 43 years, 159 days passed George Blanda as the oldest player to throw a TD pass in a playoff game.
 A 36-yard scoring connection with Antonio Brown was Brady’s longest in the playoffs since 2011.

 Brady was methodical in the first half with 12 completions for 209 yards and wasn’t sacked until the final minute of the second quarter.